 You may cancel your exam with no additional fee up to 24 hours prior to your scheduled exam.
 Please visit https://app.prolydian.com/testattempts to cancel your exam within the allowable window.
-Any request to reschedule an exam within 24 hours prior to the originally scheduled exam time will incur a retake fee (as previously listed).
+Any request to cancel or reschedule an exam within 24 hours prior to the originally scheduled exam time will incur an additional fee to take the exam (standard, respective retake rates apply as previously listed).